Forward Financing Review 2023

 Forward Financing offers small-business funding in the form of merchant cash advances.
 Like many online lenders, it promises a fast application and fast funding.
-As an added bonus, it has flexible borrower requirements.
+As an added bonus, it has flexible borrower requirements and rave customer reviews.

 That said, Forward Financing isn’t all sunshine and roses.
 It has some definite downsides (like the cost).